gavinleong/MeshNet4carvings/README.md

 Modifications made to the base MeshNet script:

-a.
-In MeshNet4carvings.py AdamW optimiser used instead of stochastic gradient descent
+1. In MeshNet4carvings.py AdamW optimiser used instead of stochastic gradient descent

-b.
-In MeshNet4carvings.py train and testing combined into one script to run grid search over hyperparameters
+2. In MeshNet4carvings.py train and testing combined into one script to run grid search over hyperparameters

+3. In MeshNet4carvings.py added F-score, precision, and recall to the metrics

-c.
-In preprocess.py, removes limit of max faces = 500
+4. In preprocess.py, removes limit of max faces = 500

-d.
-In ModelNet40.py, removed labels in type_to_index_map to be recognition-oriented rather than classification-oriented
+5. In ModelNet40.py, removed labels in type_to_index_map to be recognition-oriented rather than classification-oriented

 [1] S. Song, J. Xiao, Sliding Shapes for 3D Object Detection in Depth Images, in: Comput.
 Vision–ECCV 2014 13th Eur.
 Conf., Zurich, 2014: pp. 634–651. https://doi.org/10.1007/978-3-319-10599-4_41.